oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 ${"##"} <a name="ras">Querying RAS errors</a>
 RAS stands for Reliability, Availability and Serviceability.
-It is a feature of certain devices that attempts to correct random bit errors and provide redundancy where permanent damage has occurred.
+It is a feature of certain devices accelerators that attempts to correct random bit errors and provide redundancy where permanent damage has occurred.

-If a device supports RAS, it maintains counters for hardware and software errors.
+If a device accelerator supports RAS, it maintains counters for hardware and software errors.
 There are two types of errors and they are defined in
 ::${t}_ras_error_type_t:

 | Error Type                          | Description |
 | :---                                | :---        |
 | ::${T}_RAS_ERROR_TYPE_UNCORRECTABLE | Hardware errors occurred which most likely resulted in loss of data or even a device hang.
 If an error results in device lockup, a warm boot is required before those errors will be reported. |
 | ::${T}_RAS_ERROR_TYPE_CORRECTABLE   | These are errors that were corrected by the hardware and did not cause data corruption. |

+Note that these are errors related to the accelerator device and do not include similar RAS behavior of components such as device memory, high-speed fabric and the PCI link to the host - errors related to these components are provided via separate health metrics (see
+::${t}SysmanMemoryGetState(), ::${t}SysmanFabricPortGetState() and ::${t}SysmanPciGetState()).

 A RAS error set is a collection of all RAS errors of a given type (correctable/uncorrectable) located either in a sub-device or a device.
 The function ::${t}SysmanRasGet() enumerates the available RAS error sets, providing a handle for each.
 If no handles are returned,